rf-/roadshow/README.md

 your `PATH` to use Roadshow.
 On a Mac, you can install them using [Homebrew-Cask].)

-Roadshow's configuration is specified in a YAML file which, by default, lives at the top level of your project and is named `scenarios.yml`.
-(You can always override that default by passing the `-f` or `--scenario-file` option to any command.)
+Roadshow's configuration is specified in a YAML file which lives at the top level of your project and is named `scenarios.yml`.

 To generate a skeleton for this file, use the `init` command: